-Planning ahead is key to a successful and frugal staycation because it allows you to avoid common money pitfalls and strategically splurge on the things you really value.
+Planning ahead is key to a successful staycation because it allows you to avoid common money pitfalls and strategically splurge on the things you really value.

 Going on a short road trip?
 You may need some entertainment for the ride.
 Escalona suggested heading to your local library to get books, CDs or DVDs to pass the time — all at no cost (as long as you return them on time).

-If it feels like you’re the only person in your social circle embarking on a staycation while everyone else is jetting to a tropical resort, resist the urge to feel bad.
+While it may feel like your time off at home isn't as exciting as a tropical vacation, resist the urge to feel bad.
 Instead, think of what you’re gaining by staying local.

 "In addition to saving money, you get to avoid the hassle of traveling," Weiss said.
 "This is a huge benefit for parents.
 Plus, there's the opportunity to gain more appreciation for your local community."